-Law students are taught how to think critically, how to analyse complex facts and issues, and how to persuade by logical argument.
-UC Law students gain a comprehensive grounding in working with statutes, cases and other legal materials.
+Law students are taught how to think critically, analyse complex facts and issues and persuade by logical argument.
+Law students gain a comprehensive grounding in working with statutes, cases and other legal materials.
 You will learn about law in its wider social, political and historical contexts.
-UC Law graduates emerge well-rounded, highly competent and with a thorough understanding of the law and all it involves.

-UC Law's strengths are recognised globally.
-You will learn from experts at UC.
 The School's lecturers are respected internationally, write important textbooks and act as public commentators on the law.
-Many Law teachers maintain close contact with the legal profession and local professionals contribute to the Law School's curriculum.
-International visitors to the Law School provide specialist courses on a regular basis and students are lucky to attend guest lectures by Supreme Court Judges.
+Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School of Law's curriculum.
+International visitors to the School provide specialist courses on a regular basis and students are lucky to attend guest lectures by Supreme Court Judges.

-The Law School is housed in a modern stand-alone building with purpose-built tutorial and lecture rooms, and a specially designed Moot Courtroom, which is regularly used for client interviewing, witness examination, mooting and negotiation competitions.
+The School of Law is housed in a modern building with purpose-built tutorial and lecture rooms, and a specially designed Moot Court room, which is regularly used for client interviewing, witness examination, mooting and negotiation competitions.

 In addition to LAWS 101 and LAWS 110, students must successfully complete 75 points of courses from other UC degrees.
-LAWS 150 may be included in these.
+CRJU 101 may be included in these.
 Refer to the Bachelor of Laws page for more information.

 This freedom of choice in first-year Law allows students to try various subjects before making a final decision about the degree or degrees they intend to complete.
 Students intending to complete a double degree will choose non-Law courses needed for progression in their other degree.

 Good grades (normally at least a B) in LAWS 101 and LAWS 110 are necessary to advance into second-year Law.
 Refer to the Bachelor of Laws page for details of second-year study.

 Diversity and flexibility characterise third and fourth-year Law.
 There is an array of optional courses, which cover a broad range of areas including:

 - international law